Will we investigate?

 When we will investigate

 If a concern suggests a doctor's practice should be restricted or stopped, we will open an investigation.
-Examples of these types of concerns include:
+Examples of these types of concerns include, but are not limited to:

 - serious or repeated mistakes in patient care